You should always ask your insurer does a key safe invalidate house insurance if you either have one fitted or are planning on getting one.

 Change The Key Safe Code

-Another consideration is the code itself.
+As mentioned above a consideration is the code itself.
 Keeping the same code all the time is very risky and you need to control how many people have access to it.
 That is an inherent problem with key safes and home insurance as a code is infintely repeatable.
 Who knows how many people have it?

 As a key safe means people can come and go freely without a trace you may not even know your security is compromised.
 Because of this you must change the code regularly and it is likely your insurer will need this.
 But that undermines one of the key points of a key safe in that you don’t have to be there regularly so you should weigh this up in your decision process.